 Broadway plays and had an inconclusive riendship with Clark Gable.
 Three years ater she won a contract with MGM.
 Dore Schary, then head of MGM, picked her to play he wife in The Next Voice You Hear, the story of a young couple who hear God speaking to hem on the radio.
-He said of her acting: never seemed quite as young as, say, June Allyson.
-She was more like a very nice, ionest, thoroughly smart schoolteacher."
-In 1951, when Senator Joe McCarthy was busy flushing out "unAmericans" and follywood actors with dubious politics were being blacklisted, Nancy Davis had the bad uck to receive Communist Party mailings ntended for someone else of the same name.
+He said of her acting: "She never seemed quite as young as, say, June Allyson.
+She was more like a very nice, nonest, thoroughly smart schoolteacher."
+In 1951, when Senator Joe McCarthy was ousy flushing out "unAmericans" and In 1951, when Senator Joe McCarthy was busy flushing out "unAmericans" and follywood actors with dubious politics were being blacklisted, Nancy Davis had the bad tack to receive Communist Party mailings intended for someone else of the same name.
 A newspaper report linked her to leftist organisations.
-Director Mervyn LeRoy inroduced her to the president of the Screen Actors' Guild, who offered to help clear her name.
+Director Mervyn LeRoy introduced her to the president of the Screen Actors' Guild, who offered to help clear her name.
 His name was Ronald Reagan.
 In less than a year they were married.
 Today, 30 years later, they still behave like newly-weds, holding hands, dancing close, locking eyes in a lover's gaze.
 She believes it was destiny that brought them together, and remembers Mervyn LeRoy in her prayers.
 A California writer who knows her says: "The only warmth she has is for Ronnie.
 It's a strong relationship in which they need each other."
 Ronald Reagan told an interviewer: "Without Nancy I would not have been happy.
 I was very lonely, although I guess I was a success in Hollywood.
-But I felt the need to love someone." the need to love someone."
+But I felt the need to love someone."
 The intense closeness between these two people is a key to understanding Mrs Reagan.
-"She adores him, it's 100 per cent genuine," said Nancy Reynolds, a friend of Mrs Reagan's and a vice-pres of the Bendix Corporation.
-Nancy has al made it clear what her number one priori husband and family.
-And that colours whole role as First Lady.
-The longest time she has ever been o from him was for a week at the F wedding in London.
-Whenever she trav without him during the election campaig wanted her back after three or four do remember once she was invited on her to the Golden Door, a fashionable Calif health spa.
+"She adores him, it's 100 per cent genuine," said Nancy Reynolds, a close friend of Mrs Reagan's and a vice-presiden of the Bendix Corporation.
+Nancy has alway made it clear what her number one priority is husband and family.
+And that colours he whole role as First Lady.
+The longest time she has ever been awar from him was for a week at the Royal wedding in London.
+Whenever she travelled without him during the election campaign, howanted her back after three or four days. remember once she was invited on her own to the Golden Door, a fashionable Californic health spa.
 It was a disaster.
-She was ter lonely and left after three days.
-Na pleasure and life belong to that one ma Her devotion is also at the root of ma her troubles with the Press.
-Her effe cushioning his life, critics say, is to make
+She was terrible lonely and left after three days.
+Nancy pleasure and life belong to that one man."
+Her devotion is also at the root of many of her troubles with the Press.
+Her effect in cushioning his life, critics say, is to make him